evocn/evocn.github.io/content/posts/theoryoffun.md

 to understand another person's thought process.
 We have hard conversations after the sessions.
 Often players come away disappointed in themselves.
 But boy do they have fun.
-They're on the edge of their seat, racking their brain to win the game.
+They're on the edge of their seat, racking their brain to win the game – to understand how their character would truly act in a situation.
 It's incredible.
 It gets better every week.

-So that's the game I run now, and it's the game I'll run forever.
+So that's the game I run now, and it's probably the game I'll run forever.
 It's what makes Table Top RPGs what they are.
 No game will ever beat them at their own game, it's impossible.
 I believe in TTRPGs because nothing can ever do what they do.

-p.s.
-To answer my question from above, the reason I don't play so many games these days is probably due to the fact that I'm always preparing to run D&D.
-I'm not complaining.
-I'm having fun.

 [^1]: [This talk](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjAmZiEs6D7AhV7I0QIHdAeAzMQwqsBegQICBAB&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DqWFScmtiC44&usg=AOvVaw3l9wpbVXUqVAXAA69EyElM)
 by Jonathan Blow explaining his theory of why games have the potential to